Our2020View/Our2020View.github.io/fivevoltpower.md

 <img src="/assets/5volt9web.jpg"/>

-After making the connections, I wrapped my butt connectors in electrical tape, suffed the connector and most of the wiring into the end cap, and then used the Dremel tool to "notch" a slot for the USB cable to protrude without interfering with the fit of the running light attachement:
+After making the connections, I wrapped my butt connectors in electrical tape, suffed the connector and most of the wiring into the end cap, and then used the Dremel tool to "notch" a slot for the USB cable to protrude without interfering with the fit of the running light attachment:

 <img src="/assets/5volt11web.jpg"/>